-Rate for this special tour: $2,699.00
+Rate for this special tour: $2,950.00

 Rate is US$ per person (+ taxes), double occupancy.
-This all-inclusive Panama jungle tour includes lodging and meals at the Canopy Tower and Canopy Lodge, bilingual professional guides, wine with dinner, airport transfers to and from Panama City and all tours and presentations as per the itinerary.
+This all-inclusive rainforest tour includes lodging and meals at the Canopy Tower and Canopy Lodge, bilingual professional guides, wine with dinner, airport transfers to and from Panama City and all tours and presentations as per the itinerary.
 Please check with our reservations office for the times of our scheduled airport transfers to coordinate your arrival and departure times.

-Day 1 – October 14, 2019
+Day 1 – October 11, 2020

-Day 2 – October 15, 2019
+Day 2 – October 12, 2020

 AM: Plantation Road (5 minutes from Canopy Tower)

-As we awake to the roars of Mantled Howler monkeys in the distance, breath in the fresh air and make our way up to the observation deck at dawn.
-This is the best time of day to observe the canopy, not only for the beautiful sunrise but the waking bird activity is at its peak.
-With a warm coffee or tea in hand, we will watch for Scaled Pigeon, Red-lored and Mealy parrots, Keel-billed Toucan, Black-cheeked Woodpecker, Masked Tityra, Green Honeycreeper and dozens of other species of birds as they actively communicate and feed in the treetops.
-After breakfast, we will board one of the Canopy Tower’s specialized nature-watching vehicles and begin today’s Panama jungle tour by heading slowly down Semaphore Hill Road, scanning the understory of the forest for animals.
-This morning we will take an introductory walk along Plantation Road, one of the trails of Soberania National Park.
-Through the forest with its towering forest giants (Ceiba and Cuipo trees), we will spend the morning searching for animals from tiny leafcutter ants on the ground to large raptors in the treetops.
-Broad-billed Motmot, White-whiskered Puffbird, Gartered Trogon, South American Common Toad, Northern Tamandua and so much more can be found along this trail.
-The jungle is so full of life!
-After our morning walk we will make our way back up to the Canopy Tower in time for lunch.
-LUNCH AT CANOPY TOWER.
+As we awaken to the roars of Mantled Howler Monkeys in the distance, breathe in the fresh air and make your way up to the observation deck at dawn.
+This is the best time of day to observe the canopy, not only for the beautiful sunrise but bird activity is at its peak.
+With warm coffee or tea in hand, we watch for Red-lored and Mealy parrots, Keel-billed Toucans, Black-cheeked Woodpeckers, Masked Tityras, Green Honeycreepers and dozens of other species of birds as they actively communicate and feed in the treetops.
+After breakfast, we board one of the Canopy Tower’s specialized nature-watching vehicles and head slowly down Semaphore Hill Road, scanning the understory of the forest for animals such as the Central American Agouti and White-nosed Coati.
+This morning we take an introductory walk along Plantation Road, one of the trails of Soberania National Park.
+The Canopy Tower is surrounded by 22,000 hectares of lowland tropical rainforest of Soberania National Park, adjacent to the Panama Canal and mighty Chagres River.
+It is the perfect setting for our first morning.
+Walking through the forest with its towering forest giants (Ceiba and Cuipo trees), we will spend the morning searching for animals from tiny leafcutter ants on the ground to large raptors in the treetops.
+Broad-billed Motmots, White-whiskered Puffbirds, Gartered Trogons, South American Common Toads, Northern Tamanduas and so much more can be found along this trail.
+The rainforest is so full of life!
+After our morning walk we return to the Canopy Tower in time for lunch.

 PM: Summit Gardens & Harpy Eagle Exhibit (10 minutes from Canopy Tower)

-Day 3 – October 16, 2019
+Day 3 – October 13, 2020